nutanix-japan/nai-llm/docs/airgap_nai/airgap_nai_deploy.md

             cert-manager-webhook      1/1     1            1           145m
             ```

-        If not installed, use the following command to install it
+        If not installed, use the following command or **NKP Applications GUI** to install it

         === ":octicons-command-palette-16: Command"

             ```bash
             kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.17.2/cert-manager.yaml
             ```

+The following pre-requisite applications will be enabled from the command line on the jumphost VM.

+### Envoy Gateway

 5. Login to VSC on the jumphost VM, append the following environment variables to the ``$HOME\airgap-nai\.env`` file and save it

     === ":octicons-file-code-16: Template ``$HOME\airgap-nai\.env``"